VNMod/Data-Structures-and-Algorithms/Projects/Tic Tac Toe, Project 4/README.md

 - Create the game tree using breadth-first search (BFS) on a queue/deque.
 - The algorithm for the same is:
-  1. q is a double-ended queue/deque
+  1. q is a double-ended queue/deque,
-  2. enqueue the current state of the game to q
+  2. enqueue the current state of the game to q,
   3. while q is not empty,
-  a. pop the game state from the front of the q
+  a. pop the game state from the front of the q,
-  b. mark the game state as visited
+  b. mark the game state as visited,
-  c. if the game state is terminal (i.e. results in the game ending) mark the score for the state
+  c. if the game state is terminal (i.e. results in the game ending) mark the score for the state,
   d. else enqueue every possible state based on the available moves of the current player (i.e. enqueue all the possible moves for the player)